-7 Related work
+7 Related Work

-A process and tool called DDP (defect detection and prevention) have been developed at JPL to facilitate risk management over the entire project life cycle [20].
+A process and tool called DDP (Defect Detection and Prevention) have been developed at JPL to facilitate risk management over the entire project life cycle [5].
 DDP is intended for use in the aerospace industry.
 It uses a large set of risk elements, weighted requirements, pre-set formulae and information from experts.
 It is similar to our technique, but the process uses trees of requirements (rather than goal graphs), and trees showing why these requirements may not be achieved.
-The user can then select preventive measures, analyses, process controls and tests in order to minimise the residual risk.
+The user can then select preventative measures, analyses, process controls and tests in order to minimize the residual risk.
 The process begins at the architecture stage, whereas our technique is intended for use during requirements analysis.
 There is software tool support for the DDP process, which weights risk elements by their impact on weighted requirements.
 The weights are obtained from the mission success criteria.
 The DDP process uses a large number of metrics and pre-determined industry-specific knowledge.
 This contrasts with our technique, which we have deliberately tried to keep as simple and lightweight as possible.

-Karlsson et al. [10] evaluated six different methods to prioritise software requirements experimentally.
-The six methods ranged from the analytic hierarchy process (AHP), through binary search trees to priority groups and found AHP to be the most promising approach.
-An overview of requirements prioritisation [7] explains and critiques a range of methods (and their combination) for prioritisation of factors such as importance, cost, risk, volatility and so on.
-An example is given which uses stakeholders' opinions to rank the importance of a set of requirements.
-This work on prioritisation does not examine how the risk assessment is arrived at.
+Karlsson, Wohlin and Regnell evaluated six different methods for prioritizing software requirements experimentally [13].
+The six methods ranged from the analytic hierarchy process, AHP, through binary search trees to priority groups and found AHP to be the most promising approach.
+An overview of requirements prioritization [2] explains and critiques a range of methods (and their combination) for prioritization of factors such as importance, cost, risk, volatility etc. An example is given which uses stakeholders' opinions to rank the importance of a set of requirements.
+This work on prioritization does not examine how the risk assessment is arrived at.
 In contrast, our work defines requirements risk for individual requirements more precisely and provides a method that integrates with KAOS.

-The use of expert opinion in software development, in general, is not a new idea: Freimut et al. [21] give a thorough account to justify its use during evaluation of the cost-effectiveness of inspections.
+The use of expert opinion in software development in general is not a new idea: Freimut, Briand and Vollei [8] give a thorough account to justify its use during evaluation of the costeffectiveness of inspections.
 They suggest that expert opinion may be needed if information regarding a phenomenon cannot be collected by any other affordable means or if information is not being collected within the timeframe that it is needed.
-They point out that expert data is subject to bias, uncertainty and incompleteness but say that these problems can be prevented and controlled by means of carefully performed elicitation of expert estimates.
+They point out that expert data is subject to bias, uncertainty, and incompleteness but say that these problems can be prevented and controlled by means of carefully performed elicitation of expert estimates.

-Ruhe et al. [22] have presented an approach to decision support in requirements negotiation called 'Quantitative WinWin', which incorporates quantitative methods with Boehm's original WinWin approach.
-The approach uses AHP for a stepwise determination of the stakeholders' preferences in quantitative terms.
+Ruhe et al. have presented an approach to decision support in requirements negotiation called "Quantitative WinWin" [20], which incorporates quantitative methods with Boehm's original WinWin approach.
+The approach uses the Analytical Hierarchy Process for a stepwise determination of the stakeholders' preferences in quantitative terms.
 These results are combined with methods for early effort estimation to evaluate the feasibility of alternative requirements subsets in terms of their related implementation effort.
-This work is particularly concerned with finding those subsets of requirements that can be implemented without exceeding a given maximum effort, whereas our work is concerned with assessing the potential for error in systems development.
+This work is particularly concerned with finding those subsets of requirements that can be implemented without exceeding a given maximum effort whereas our work is concerned with assessing the potential for error in systems development.